Frequently Asked Questions

 How much stronger is tempered glass?

-Tempering glass can add 5-10 times the strength to the glass panel.
-The thicker the glass, the greater the effect tempering has on increasing the strength.
-The tempering process super-heats the panel, then cools it down rapidly.
-During this process, the exterior of the glass cools at a quicker rate than the interior of the glass.
-This difference in cooling rates creates tension, or “loading” of the molecules, making the glass very, very strong.
+Tempering glass can add 5-10x the strength to the glass panel.
+The thicker the glass, the greater the impact tempering has on the strength.
+The tempering process superheats the panel, then cools it down rapidly.
+During this process, the exterior of the glass cools at a quicker rate than the interior.
+This difference in cooling rates creates tension, or “loading” of the molecules, making the glass significantly stronger.

 Back to Top